geek-cookbook/geek-cookbook/manuscript/recipes/autopirate/prowlarr.md

 ---
+title: Install Prowlarr in Docker
 description: Prowlarr aggregates nzb/torrent searches.
-Like NZBHydra, but Arrr.
+Imagine NZBHydra and Jackett had a baby, but it came out Arrr.
+Here's how you install Prowlarr into the Docker Swarm Autopirate stack
 ---

-# Radarr
+# Prowlarr in Autopirate Docker Swarm stack

 !!! warning
     This is not a complete recipe - it's a component of the [AutoPirate](/recipes/autopirate/) "_uber-recipe_", but has been split into its own page to reduce complexity.